-As discussed in Note 14 of the Notes to Consolidated Financial Statements, we adopted the provisions of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes an Interpretation of FASB Statement No. 109 (FIN No. 48).
-At July 27, 2007, we have a liability of \$60,241, for which we are unable to make a reasonably reliable estimate when cash settlement with a taxing authority will occur.
+As discussed in Note 14 of the Notes to the Consolidated Financial Statements, we adopted the provisions of FIN No. 48.
+At October 26, 2007, we have a liability of \$63.4 million, for which we are unable to make a reasonably reliable estimate when cash settlement with a taxing authority will occur.
 Accordingly, this amount has been excluded from the table above.

-As of July 27, 2007, we had entered into two financing, construction, and leasing arrangements with BNP for office space to be located on land currently owned by us in Sunnyvale, California.
+As of October 26, 2007, we have commitments relating to two financing, construction, and leasing arrangements with BNP for office space to be located on land in Sunnyvale, California that we currently own.
 These arrangements require us to lease our land to BNP for a period of 50 years to construct approximately 380,000 square feet of office space costing up to \$113.5 million.
-After completion of construction, we will pay minimum lease payments, which vary based on the London Interbank Offered Rate (LIBOR) plus a spread (5.72% at July 27, 2007) on the cost of the facilities.
-We expect to begin making lease payments on the completed buildings in January and September 2008 for terms of five years.
+After completion of construction, we will pay minimum lease payments, which vary based on the London Interbank Offered Rate (LIBOR) plus a spread (5.53% at October 26, 2007) on the cost of the facilities.
+We expect to begin making lease payments on the completed buildings in January and December 2008 for terms of five years.
 We have the option to renew the leases for two consecutive five-year periods upon approval by BNP.
 Upon expiration (or upon any earlier termination) of the lease terms, we must elect one of the following options: We may (i) purchase the buildings from BNP for \$48.5 million and \$65.0 million, respectively; (ii) if certain conditions are met, arrange for the sale of the buildings by BNP to a third party for an amount equal to at least \$41.2 million and \$55.3 million, respectively, and be liable for any deficiency between the net proceeds received from the third party and such amounts; or (iii) pay BNP supplemental payments of \$41.2 million and \$55.3 million, respectively, in which event we may recoup some or all of such payment by arranging for a sale of either or both buildings by BNP during the ensuing two-year period.

-On July 17, 2007, we entered into additional financing, construction, and leasing arrangements with BNP for facility space to be located on land currently owned by us in Research Triangle Park, North Carolina.
-These arrangements require us to lease our land to BNP for a period of 99 years to construct approximately 120,000 square feet of data center costing up to \$61.0 million.
-After completion of construction, we will pay minimum lease payments, which vary based on LIBOR plus a spread (5.72% at July 27, 2007) on the cost of the facility.
-We expect to begin making lease payments on the completed buildings in September 2008 for a term of five and half years.
+As of October 26, 2007, we have a commitment relating to a third financing, construction, and leasing arrangements with BNP for facility space to be located on land currently owned by us in Research Triangle Park, North Carolina.
+These arrangements require us to lease our land to BNP for a period of 99 years to construct approximately 120,000 square feet for a data center costing up to \$61.0 million.
+After completion of construction, we will pay minimum lease payments, which vary based on LIBOR plus a spread (5.53% at October 26, 2007) on the cost of the facility.
+We expect to begin making lease payments on the completed buildings in October 2008 for a term of five and half years.
 We have the option to renew the lease for two consecutive five-year periods upon approval by BNP.
-Upon expiration (or upon any earlier termination) of the lease term, we must elect one of the following options: We may (i) purchase the building from BNP for \$61.0 million; (ii) if certain conditions are met, arrange for the sale of the building by BNP to a third party for an amount equal to at least \$51.9 million, and be liable for any deficiency between the net proceeds received from the third party and \$51.9 million; or (iii) pay BNP a supplemental payment of \$51.9 million, in which event we may recoup some or all of such payment by arranging for a sale of the building by BNP during the ensuing two-year period.
+Upon expiration (or upon any earlier termination) of the lease term, we must elect one of the following options: We may (i) purchase the building from BNP for \$61.0 million; (ii) if certain conditions are met, arrange for the sale of the building by BNP to a third party for an amount equal to at least \$51.9 million, and be liable for any deficiency between the net proceeds received from the third party and \$51.9 million; or (iii) pay BNP a supplemental payment of \$51.9 million, in which event we may recoup some or all of such payment by arranging for the sale of the building by BNP during the ensuing two-year period.